Lawrence Lessig: The Electors Trust

+Artificial intelligence

+Lessig came out in favor of a "right to warn" proposed by former OpenAI employees that would protect their right to warn the public of the catastrophic risks of AI.
+Lessig also agreed to work pro bono in defense of the whistleblowers.

+In August 2024, Lessig co-authored a letter alongside AI researchers Yoshua Bengio, Geoffrey Hinton, and Stuart Russell in favor of SB 1047, a California AI safety bill that would require companies training the most powerful models to perform risk assessments on their models before release.
+The letter argued that the bill would be a first step towards mitigating the severe risks posed by AI, and "the bare minimum for effective regulation of this technology".
+Lessig said that Gavin Newsom, the Governor of California, would have the opportunity to "cement California as a national first-mover in regulating AI."

 Money-in-politics activism

-At the iCommons iSummit 07, Lessig announced that he would stop focusing his attention on copyright and related matters and work on political corruption instead, as the result of a transformative conversation with Aaron Swartz, a young internet prodigy whom Lessig met through his work with Creative Commons.
-This new work was partially facilitated through his wiki, Lessig Wiki, which he has encouraged the public to use to document cases of corruption.
-Lessig criticized the revolving-door phenomenon in which legislators and staffers leave office to become lobbyists and have become beholden to special interests.
+At the iCommons iSummit 07, Lessig announced that he would stop focusing his attention on copyright and related matters in order to work on political corruption instead, as the result of a transformative conversation with Aaron Swartz, a young internet prodigy whom Lessig met through his work with Creative Commons.
+This new work was partially facilitated through his wiki, Lessig Wiki, through which he has encouraged the public to document cases of corruption.
+Lessig criticized the revolving-door phenomenon in which legislators and staffers leave office to become lobbyists and after having become beholden to special interests.

 In February 2008, a Facebook group formed by law professor John Palfrey encouraged Lessig to run for Congress from California's 12th congressional district, the seat vacated by the death of Representative Tom Lantos.
 Later that month, after forming an "exploratory project", he decided not to run for the vacant seat.

 Rootstrikers

-Despite having decided to forgo running for Congress himself, Lessig remained interested in attempting to change Congress to reduce corruption.
+Despite having decided to forgo running for Congress, Lessig remained interested in attempting to change Congress to reduce corruption.
 To this end, he worked with political consultant Joe Trippi to launch a web based project called "Change Congress".
 In a press conference on March 20, 2008, Lessig explained that he hoped the Change Congress website would help provide technological tools voters could use to hold their representatives accountable and reduce the influence of money on politics.
 He is a board member of MAPLight.org, a nonprofit research group illuminating the connection between money and politics.

 Change Congress later became Fix Congress First, and was finally named Rootstrikers.
 In November 2011, Lessig announced that Rootstrikers would join forces with Dylan Ratigan's Get Money Out campaign, under the umbrella of the United Republic organization.
 Rootstrikers subsequently came under the aegis of Demand Progress, an organization co-founded by Aaron Swartz.